Darakah/obsidian-spotlight/README.md

 # obsidian-spotlight

-Show random sections of notes or uncreated files in specified project.
+Show random block of notes from vault / in a specified project or with a certain combination of tags.